-- 2.72 Licensed Distribution Network Operator (LDNO) charges are applied to LDNOs who operate Embedded Networks within our Distribution Network. - 2.73 The charge structure for LV and HV Designated Properties embedded in networks operated by LDNOs will mirror the structure of the 'All-the-way' Charge and is dependent upon the voltage of connection of each embedded network to the host DNO's network.
-The same charge elements will apply as those that match the LDNO's end customer charges.
-The relevant charge structures are set out in Annex 4. - 2.74 Where a NHH meteree MPAN has an invalid Settlement combination, the 'LDNO HV: Domestic Unrestricted' fixed and unit charges will be applied as default until the invalid combination is corrected.
-Where there are multiple SSC/TPR combinations, the default 'LDNO HV: Domestic Unrestricted' fixed and unit charges will be applied for each invalid SSC/TPR combination. - 2.75 The charge structure for Designated EHV Properties embedded in networks operated by LDNOs will be calculated individually using the Independent Power Network's EHV charging methodology.
-The relevant charge structures are set out in Annex 2. - 2.76 For Nested Networks the relevant charging principles set out in DCUSA Schedule 2110 will apply.
+- 2.73 Licensed Distribution Network Operator (LDNO) charges are applied to LDNOs who operate Embedded Networks within our Distribution Network. - 2.74 The charge structure for LV and HV Designated Properties embedded in networks operated by LDNOs will mirror the structure of the 'All-the-way' Charge and is dependent upon the voltage of connection of each embedded network to the host DNO's network.
+The relevant charge structures are set out in Annex 4. - 2.75 Where a NHH MPAN has an invalid Settlement combination, the 'LDNO HV: Domestic Aggregated with Residual' fixed and unit charges will be applied as default until the invalid combination is corrected.
+Where there are multiple SSC/TPR combinations, the default 'LDNO HV: Domestic Aggregated with Residual' fixed and unit charges will be applied for each invalid SSC/TPR combination. - 2.76 The charge structure for Designated EHV Properties embedded in networks operated by LDNOs will be calculated individually using the Electricity Network Company's EHV charging methodology.
+The relevant charge structures are set out in Annex 2. - 2.77 For Nested Networks the relevant charging principles set out in DCUSA Schedule 215 will apply.